Woman arrested after reportedly attacking elderly airline passenger

 Eventually, Ms Cornwall appears to slap the man in the face.
 A flight attendant then grabs her arm, at the end of which Ms Cornwall has her fist clenched.

-By the time the plane landed, police say the incident had injured both passengers and airline staff.
+Eventually, a third flight attendant is finally able to take control of Ms Cornwall and pull her away.
+Meanwhile, the male passenger appears to be bleeding from his cheek.

+Police have not announced any charges against Ms Cornwall.
+Even if charged, she would be presumed innocent until proven guilty.

-In a statement, Delta Air Lines said it would not tolerate such behavior on its planes.
+In a statement, Delta Air Lines said it would not tolerate such behavior.

 “Flight 2790 from Tampa to Atlanta was met by law enforcement after an unruly customer disturbance during flight,” the airline told 11 Alive.
 “Situations like these are rare for the vast majority of our customers and Delta has zero tolerance for unruly behavior at our airports and aboard our aircraft.”